-Why Should You Consider Participating in Young Authors' Writing Project...
+Why Should You Consider Participating in the Young Authors Writing Project...

 Students who submit writing have the potential to win at 3 different levels: School, County, and State.

-Authors may write prose, poetry, fiction, or nonfiction.
+Authors may write poetry or prose, fiction or nonfiction.

-Students may also submit an original design or art work for the cover of the 2023 NCRA Young Authors' Anthology.
+Students may also submit an original design or art work for the cover of the 2024 NCRA Young Authors Anthology.